legends2k/blog/content/note/git_concepts.md

       H---I
 {{< /highlight >}}

-- An important (linked-list) concept that applies to Git too
+An important (linked-list) concept that applies to Git too.

-  - If `void* first` is lost, the list, too, is lost
+> If `void* first` is lost, the list, too, is lost.

-- Since a commit also has (1+) parent commits (except root), following the chain of parents will eventually take you back to the beginning of the project
+- Since a commit also has parent commit(s) (except root), following the chain of parents will eventually take you back to the beginning of the project
 - In a well-branched graph, depending on the leaf node you start from, [different parts of the graph will be _reachable_][reachability]
 - [Commit X is "reachable" from commit Y if commit X is an ancestor of commit Y][reachability-pro-git]
   - In the above example, `A`, `B` and `C` are unreachable from `G`, so are `F` and `G` when starting from `C` or `B` or `A`